 The puff is made of marabou, attached to purple velvet which surrounds a tiny ivory handle.
 There are still remnants of powder at the bottom of the box.

 This type of powder puff is seen in many paintings of the 18th century, especially French paintings, where a woman is seated at her dressing table.
-The powder puffs are, of course, much bigger, but they are constructed just as this one is, with marabou attached to an ivory handle.
+The powder puffs are, of course, much larger, but they are constructed just as this one is, with marabou attached to an ivory handle.